FAQ's: Your Questions Answered

 Arguably, a significant cause of defective drugs can be attributed to the testing process itself.
 An obvious conflict of interest exists when the party charged with an “impartial” testing procedure to determine the safety of a new prescription drug is the very same company that stands to profit from the drug’s speedy and unencumbered introduction into the stream of commerce.

 A 2002 study suggested that the problem does not only apply to drug manufacturers.
 That study demonstrated that there was a 20% rate of incorrect dosages of medication in hospitals resulting in potential and actual harm to their patients.

 In 2003, another study of pharmacist related errors showed that those pharmacists interviewed disclosed they intercepted 24% of written prescription errors.
 That figure neither takes into consideration the number of errors the pharmacists fail to detect, nor does it account for errors the pharmacists themselves are responsible for.

 Have you, or a loved one, been injured or died from prescription medicine?
 Do you know what medicines are dangerous, and how to determine if you have been exposed to a defective drug?
-Call the Law Office of Dan Newlin and Partners for a free consultation and get answers to all of your questions.
+Call Dan Newlin Injury Attorneys for a free consultation and get answers to all of your questions.
 Pharmaceutical malpractice is a very complex and confusing area of the law and you need an experienced attorney by your side to help you determine all your rights.
-Dan Newlin & Partners are those types of attorneys, and have the knowledge and resources to obtain all the compensation and benefits you are entitled to if you are the victim of pharmaceutical malpractice.
-Call our office at (407) 888-8000.
+Dan Newlin Injury Attorneys are those types of attorneys and have the knowledge and resources to obtain all the compensation and benefits you are entitled to if you are the victim of pharmaceutical malpractice.
+Call our office at 800-257-1822.
 Call now, don’t delay.